 Sophie's music — and the wider bubblegum bass formula she helped solidify — took the conventions of pop music and wildly exaggerated them to Uncanny Valley-like levels, with cutesy, heavily synthesized and "plastic"-sounding instrumentals, pitched-up vocals with repetitive lyrics, and beats that were oftentimes frenzied and chaotic but thoroughly detailed.
 The result is music that's equal parts surreal, blatantly artificial, parodic, and ridiculously catchy.

-Sophie released several singles throughout 2013 to 2015, which were all then released in a compilation in 2015, titled Product.
+Sophie released several singles throughout 2013 to 2015, gaining critical attention and popularity for tracks like "BIPP" and "LEMONADE"; the songs were all then released in a 2015 compilation titled Product.
 Near the end of 2017, she emerged from secrecy and premiered her newest single "It's Okay to Cry".
 Later in the month, she made her debut live performance, released her next single, "Ponyboy", and announced her first major studio album, Oil of Every Pearl's Un-Insides, released in June 2018.